zdravkov/kendo-docs/bootstrapper.md

 ## Ready For Production

 Now the application is ready to be deployed.
-The Kendo UI Bootstrapper is well equiped to help you out here.
+The Kendo UI Bootstrapper is well equipped to help you out here.

 ### Compile